broadinstitute/celligner2/runs/README.md

 ![img/CL2T4-4.png](img/CL2T4-4.png)

 I Finally looked at the latent space of this trio of dataset when no classification was applied.
 Interestingly, playing with model size I could see that the latent space was not the same when the model was large, especially regarding the EMT signal.
-Another latent space change could be seen from increasing the latent space dimension.
+Another latent space change could be seen from increasing the latent space dimension. (first plot is with larger net and second is with smaller net).

 ![img/CL2T4-5.png](img/CL2T4-5.png)